-The Arcus 7 already has a high basic trim speed, but this can be increased considerably by using the additional speed system.
+The Mistral 7 already has a high basic trim speed, but this can be increased considerably by using the additional speed system.
 It is particularly useful if there is a strong headwind, for valley crossings or to leave a dangerous area quickly.

-The A-, B- and C-risers can be shortened using the speed bar.
+The A-, and B-risers can be shortened using the speed bar.
 This decreases the canopy's original angle of attack and the speed of the glider increases.

 The speed system must be correctly fitted and adjusted to ensure it operates smoothly during flight.
-Before first launch, the length should be adjusted to suit the pilot and the speed system should be checked.
+Before first launch, the length should be adjusted to suit the pilot and the line course should be checked.